wassimchouchen/wassimchouchen/README.md

 </h1>

 <h5 align="center">
-My name is wassim chouchen and I'm an computer science student Student.
+My name is wassim chouchen and I'm an computer science student.
 I'm from Tunisia.
 I'm passionate about machine learning deep learning, computer vision and NLP

 ## What am I up to?